How will this help?

 However, if you don't see the "Allow" button on your device, then there are three solutions for this issue.
 These are:

-- Download BlueStacks for your macOS version.
+- Download the latest version of BlueStacks for macOS.

 - Update your macOS to the latest version